AOP-PHP/AOP/doc/Contents/chapter2.md

 Selectors will enables you to describe with a very simple syntax functions, methods and properties that should be considered for raising the execution of a given advice.

-At their simpliest form, selectors will be given the name of the function itself, including its namespace, followed by parenthesis.
+At their simpliest form selectors will be given the name of the function itself including its namespace, followed by parenthesis.

 eg :

-*    functionName() will raise advices for every call of the function functionName
+*    functionName() will raise advice for every call of the function functionName
-*    namespaceOne\namespaceTwo\functionName() will raise advices for every call of the function functionName in the namespace namespaceOne\namespaceTwo, but won't be triggered if you're calling only a method named functionName in an another namespace.
+*    namespaceOne\namespaceTwo\functionName() will raise advice for every call of the function functionName in the namespace namespaceOne\namespaceTwo, but won't be triggered if you're calling only a method named functionName in an another namespace.

-Of course you can specify a method of an object of a given class name, by separating the class name and the method name by "->".
+Of course you can specify a method of an object of a given class name by separating the class name and the method name by "->".

 eg :